back to main menu

 Those yoga poses that the webservers are doing are not yoga pose names!

-You are correct, they are actually song titles from the band
+You are correct, they are actually song titles from the band Guided by Voices.

-Did you handwrite all of those captions?
+Did you handwrite all of those Twitter messages on the homepage?

-Sorta, I wrote out several different "fonts" and scanned them in.
-I wrote a perl script which takes a text string and then builds an image containing the text string in whatever font I choose.
+Sorta.
+Back in 2001 I wrote out several different "fonts" and scanned them in.
+I created a perl script which takes a text string and then builds an image containing the text string in whatever font I choose.
 In order to keep things a little more rough, several different instances of the same "font" are used, along with random spacing/positioning of each letter.
-Growing up I was told that I needed better handwriting, little did they know that my terrible penmanship would soon serve as functional art.
+The handwriting generator was used from 2001-2012 on the locations and captions but I had to stop using it due to the fact that I never bothered to create any förèîgñ characters.

 Why?
 This site is "gay".
 This site is stooooooooooooooooooooooooooooopid!